sds-edu/SDS-Kubernetes-Guide/README.md

 In this segment of the guide, we are focusing on the command line for deploying an application.
 However, you can also use the [Kubernetes dashboard](https://minikube.sigs.k8s.io/docs/handbook/dashboard/) to view your cluster.

-To see al nodes that can be used to host the applications, use the `kubectl get nodes` command.
+To see all nodes that can be used to host the applications, use the `kubectl get nodes` command.
 You should get something similar to this:
 ```bash
 NAME       STATUS   ROLES           AGE   VERSION
 minikube   Ready    control-plane   21m   v1.27.3